Table of Contents

 The dirt, the dust, or stain will not damage or harm your sleeping pad.
 But there are things you should do immediately.

 After washing the sleeping pad, simply just inflate the sleeping pad inside or outside and let it dry.
 It would not be a problem when drying inside, but when drying outside try not to expose the inflated sleeping pas to direct sunlight.
 The UV rays can damage and reduce the quality of the material.

-There is a chance that the sleeping pad accumulate mold growth caused by the moisture inside the foam.
-To deal with this, after every each trip you can lower the moisture level by inflating it, and then deflating it for a few times.
-Use a hair dryer on lowest heat to inflate and then deflate.
+There is a chance that the sleeping pad accumulates mold growth caused by the moisture inside the foam.
+To deal with this, after every trip you can lower the moisture level by inflating it, and then deflating it a few times.
+Use a hair dryer on the lowest heat to inflate and then deflate.

 The benefits of sleeping pads for side sleepers

 There are 2 benefits when you buy a sleeping pad.

 1. Sleeping pads for side sleepers will give you comfort.

 The feature is obvious.
 A sleeping pad will give a cushion from any rough and uneven ground.

 When you choose one type of sleeping pad, it often becomes a substitute for a bed mattress.
 So if you do not want to have uncomfortable eight hours of sleep every night, the sleeping pad can definitely replace bed mattress at home.

 2. During the cold night, you will feel the warmth.